How many people undergo plastic surgery each year?

 Is plastic surgery covered by insurance?

 Insurance companies generally don’t cover cosmetic surgery; therefore you will be responsible for all the fees.
 We offer financing options through www.carecredit.com and accept multiple forms of payment (credit cards, check, cash, etc.).
 Dr. Digenis’ fee is due two weeks prior to your surgery date.
-All other fees (hospital and anesthesia) are due the day of surgery.
+All other fees (hospital and anesthesia) are paid by patient due the day of surgery.